 All the elements, fire, earth, air and water are depicted in this card of balance and temperance.
 The square on the chest has the four sides for the elements.
 Fire (the sun), earth (the lush vegetation), air (the sky), the water (water in lake and between cups), all combine to give us the fifth element, spirit (circle on head, the angel itself).
 When we are presented with the card of Temperance, it is a sign that we should be patient, seek time to understand, to look at all the options before us.
 Temperance tells us that enlightenment is coming our way and solutions will offer themselves to us.
 Now is not the time to be rushing headlong into something.
 Take a time-out and trust that our requests to the universe will be fully answered.

-Reversed: Temperance reversed suggests that we are not taking time to understand ourselves, our journey or our situation.
+Reversed: Temperance in the Tarot reversed suggests that we are not taking time to understand ourselves, our journey or our situation.
 We may be rushing from one thing to the next, tackling one project after another without taking time to comprehend our own spirit.
 If you believe we are all here for a reason, Temperance reversed could be telling you it is time to find your life goal.

-In its reversed position, The card of Temperance tells us to slow down, to stop the treadmill that we find ourselves on.
+In its reversed position, The card of Temperance in the Tarot tells us to slow down, to stop the treadmill that we find ourselves on.
 It is a gentle reminder that we are more than the daily grind we face – deeper within us is an ability to forge our own path.
 When we translate our true life meaning into everyday actions, it can be difficult to accept that mundane actions still have to be undertaken – kids collected from school, parents minded, football training, relationships and the weekly shopping done.
 This card calls for balance.
 Don’t let yourself be lost within the day-today of life but instead take time to understand where you are going and what you want from your life.
 That could apply to a project you are considering, an opportunity that has crossed your path, somebody you met, relationships, businesses etc – whatever it is that is one your mind, this card is calling on you to take time to consider how it fits into your grand scheme of things and if you don’t know that – perhaps it is time to consider what your grand scheme of things is?